Differentiable Quantum Architecture Search: Discussions

 Different graph instances tend to present distinct searching difficulty for DQAS.
 For some graph instance, the performance of an optimal quantum circuit is way better than that of other candidates.
 There is a significant ``performance gap" among circuit designs; therefore, DQAS can easily identify the optimal circuit in these cases.
 However, there exists other graph instances in which the performances are rather similar.
 These scenarios are usually accompanied with a training landscape having many local minima.
 DQAS may easily get trapped into one local minimum and recommends a sub-optimal circuit in these cases.
 Nonetheless, this is totally acceptable for problems like MAXCUT.
 For more challenging problem, such as the quantum simulations where the exact ground state is strictly desired, we anticipate additional tweaks to be implemented to enhance DQAS.
 For instance, one may adopt the idea of an imaginary-time evolution (or natural gradient descent) for the training procedure.

 ~ {\bf Reduced graph ansatz searching on instance learning.} Finally, we elucidate the study of ansatz searching with reduced graphs introduced in the main text.
 We provide two examples.
 The first task is to design optimal ansatz circuit for an unweighted graph (shown in Fig.~\ref{fig:unweightedreduce}), and adopt the mean energy of the proposed circuits as the training objective.
 An optimal circuit, found by DQAS, for this specific graph is rx-layer, zz-layer, zz-layer, ry-layer and rx-layer.
 Recall the zz-layers are generated with Hamiltonian with restricted connectivity sampled from the original graph as explained in the main text.
 Figure \ref{fig:unweightedreduce} also gives the two subgraphs used to generate the 2nd and 3rd layer of ZZ Hamiltonians in this optimal design.
 Finally, we quote the MAX CUT estimated by the optimal circuit and the vanilla QAOA for comparison.
 For this specific graph, the exact MAXCUT is 12.
 The optimal reduced ansatz by DQAS and the $P=1,2$ vanilla QAOA estimate the MAXCUT to be 12, 10.39, 11.18, respectively.
+In terms of overlap with correct MAX CUT ground state, optimal reduced ansatz has nearly identity overlap while $P=1,2$ QAOA ansatz has overlap $0.250, 0.471$ in value.
 Note the edge number in these reduced graph is way less than one vanilla zz-layer, the obtained structure is actually much shallower than $P=1$ vanilla QAOA while the performance is better than deeper QAOA layouts.